14 Home Page. The Weld Industry 15

 A loss of nitrogen from the steel or weld can lead to an increase in ferrite content and a reduction in corrosion resistance.

 Duplex steels are a mix of both bcc ferrite and fcc austenite crystal structures.
-The percentage of each phase will be dependent on the alloy composition and heat treatment applied.
+The percentage of each phase will be dependent on the alloy composition and heat applied.
 The majority of duplex steels contain approx. equal amounts of ferrite and austenite phases when in the annealed condition.

 Differences between Duplex and Austenitic Stainless Steels.

-[] The thermal conductivity of the duplex stainless steels is also intermediate to that of carbon steels.
+[e] The thermal conductivity of the duplex stainless steels is also intermediate to that of carbon steels.

-[] With austenitic steels hot cracking can be a problem aggravated by fully or predominantly austenitic solidification, and by the combination of high thermal expansion and low thermal conductivity.
-Hot cracking is minimized by adjusting the composition of the filler metal to provide a significant ferrite content.
-In contrast, duplex stainless steels have good hot cracking resistance.
-In contrast to austenitic stainless, from a weld perspective the duplex alloys are not prone to solidification HOT cracking during welding.
+[f] With austenitic steels hot cracking can be a problem aggravated by fully or predominantly austenitic solidification, and by the combination of high thermal expansion and low thermal conductivity.
+(Hot cracking should not be a concern with the TiP TiG process), or by adjusting the composition of the stainless filler metal to provide a significant ferrite content.

-[] Duplex Applications and Temperature Concern: Because of their high chrome content, duplex stainless steels are prone to the 475°C embrittlement, so duplex applications are typically restricted to application temperatures below 300°C.
+[h] Because of their high chrome content, duplex stainless steels are prone to the 475°C embrittlement, so duplex applications are typically restricted to application temperatures below 300°C.

-[] These steels thanks to excellent mechanical properties (almost twice the strength of austenitic) will permit the use of "thinner wall thickness" while provide the corrosion resistance of Austenitic steels.
-The duplex alloys will ALSO provide poorer toughness than austenitic stainless steels.
+[i] Duplex steels thanks to excellent mechanical properties (almost twice the strength of austenitic) will permit the use of "thinner wall thickness" while provide the corrosion resistance of Austenitic steels.

-Duplex provides good resistance to pitting corrosion and chloride induced stress corrosion cracking in combination with high strength and other good mechanical properties.
+[k] Duplex provides good resistance to pitting corrosion and chloride induced stress corrosion cracking in combination with high strength and other good mechanical properties.

 The Duplex Family: